Portable Generator Transfer Switch (+Installation Guide)

 There are many advantages of transfer switches as:

-- Peace of mind – knowing that you have a backup plan in case of an emergency.
-The process of transferring back to the utility company is automatic once service has been restored, so you never have to remember to do it.
+Transferring back to the utility company is automatic once the service has been restored, so you never have to remember to do it.

 How to Choose the Best Transfer Switch for Generators?